 By Ilan Mester

-What do you hope readers take out of A Grand Adventure?
+What do you hope foodies take out of the event?

 I hope that foodies come away from the Dishcrawl with a heightened sense of their food community.
 I hope to convert a few people into full-fledged foodies.
 I want Dishcrawlers to meet owners and chefs and through that feel connected to the local restaurants and the food they serve.
 I also hope that, other than experiencing some amazing food, the crawlers get to know a little bit more about their neighbours.
 Finally, I hope that they like Dishcrawl as much as I do and come back and crawl with us every month.

 Ottawa’s first-ever Dishcrawl is taking place on Tuesday, June 7.
 Tickets have just sold out, but you can keep tabs on this exciting series through www.dishcrawl.com.